Arco-Dielhof/overwolf.github.io/docs/api/overwolf-utils.md

 #### Y note

-Y returns the pixel distnace of your currently active monitor from your primary monitor.
+Y returns the pixel distance of your currently active monitor from your primary monitor.
 For Example, if your primary monitor and secondary monitor are side by side, Y will return 0, if your displays are one on top of the other and the primary monitor is 1200px tall, Y will return 1200 or -1200 based on their relative positions.

 #### Example data: Success